Thomas Rid

-Thomas Rid (born 1975) is a political scientist best known for his work on the history and risks of information technology in conflict.
+Thomas Rid (born 1975 in Aach, Baden-Württemberg, Germany) is a political scientist best known for his work on the history and risks of information technology in conflict.
 He is Professor of Strategic Studies at the Paul H. Nitze School of Advanced International Studies.
 Previously he was a professor of security studies at the Department of War Studies, King's College London.

 Biography

 Rid grew up in the rural region of the Hegau, close to Lake Constance and the Germany–Switzerland border.
 In 1994 he graduated (Abitur) from the Nellenburg Gymnasium in Stockach.
 From 1997 to 2002 he studied social and political science (with Herfried Münkler) at the Humboldt University of Berlin, and for one year at the London School of Economics.
-From 2003 to 2005 he was a Fritz Thyssen Foundation Scholar with the German Institute for International and Security Affairs, Germany’s major government-funded foreign policy think tank, where he wrote his dissertation and first book.
+From 2003 to 2005 he was a Fritz Thyssen Foundation Scholar with the German Institute for International and Security Affairs, Germany's major government-funded foreign policy think tank, where he wrote his dissertation and first book.
 He received his Ph.D. from Humboldt University of Berlin in 2006.

 In 2006-2007 Rid was a postdoctoral fellow at the Institut français des relations internationales (Ifri), a Paris-based think tank dedicated to international affairs.
 In 2007-2008 he was a postdoc at the RAND Corporation, at the Paul H. Nitze School of Advanced International Studies (SAIS) of Johns Hopkins University, and in 2009 a public policy scholar at the Woodrow Wilson International Center for Scholars.
 In 2009 and 2010 Rid was in Israel conducting research as a visiting scholar at the Hebrew University of Jerusalem and at the Shalem Center.
 In 2010 to 2011, he was fellow at the Institute for Advanced Study at the University of Konstanz in Germany.

-From 2011 to 2016 he researched and taught at the Department of War Studies at King’s College.
+From 2011 to 2016 he researched and taught at the Department of War Studies at King's College.
 In 2016, he became a professor of strategic studies at the Paul H. Nitze School of Advanced International Studies (SAIS) of Johns Hopkins University.

 In October 2011 the Journal of Strategic Studies, a leading international relations journal, published his provocatively titled article, "Cyber War Will Not Take Place".
 The text argued that all politically motivated cyber attacks are merely sophisticated versions of sabotage, espionage, or subversion—but not war.
-In a review of his 2013 book with the same title, The Economist considered Rid "one of Britain’s leading authorities on, and sceptics about, cyber-warfare".
+In a review of his 2013 book with the same title, The Economist considered Rid "one of Britain's leading authorities on, and sceptics about, cyber-warfare".